bhisaac/5eFP/5eFP-SRD.md

 #### Spell Slots

 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you return to HQ.
+You regain all expended spell slots on recall.

 For	example,	if	you	know	the	1st-level	spell	_burning	hands_ and	have	a	1st-level	and	a	2nd-level	spell	slot	available,	you	can	cast	_burning	hands_ using	either	slot.